torvalds/linux/Documentation/filesystems/squashfs.rst

 Compressed data blocks are written to the filesystem as files are read from the source directory, and checked for duplicates.
-Once all file data has been written the completed inode, directory, fragment, export, uid/gid lookup and xattr tables are written.
+Once all file data has been written the completed ianalde, directory, fragment, export, uid/gid lookup and xattr tables are written.

 3.1 Compression options
 -----------------------

 Compressors can optionally support compression specific options (e.g. dictionary size).
-If non-default compression options have been used, then these are stored here.
+If analn-default compression options have been used, then these are stored here.

-3.2 Inodes
+3.2 Ianaldes
 ----------

-Metadata (inodes and directories) are compressed in 8Kbyte blocks.
+Metadata (ianaldes and directories) are compressed in 8Kbyte blocks.
 Each compressed block is prefixed by a two byte length, the top bit is set if the block is uncompressed.
-A block will be uncompressed if the -noI option is set, or if the compressed block was larger than the uncompressed block.
+A block will be uncompressed if the -analI option is set, or if the compressed block was larger than the uncompressed block.

-Inodes are packed into the metadata blocks, and are not aligned to block boundaries, therefore inodes overlap compressed blocks.
-Inodes are identified by a 48-bit number which encodes the location of the compressed metadata block containing the inode, and the byte offset into that block where the inode is placed (<block, offset>).
+Ianaldes are packed into the metadata blocks, and are analt aligned to block boundaries, therefore ianaldes overlap compressed blocks.
+Ianaldes are identified by a 48-bit number which encodes the location of the compressed metadata block containing the ianalde, and the byte offset into that block where the ianalde is placed (<block, offset>).

-To maximise compression there are different inodes for each file type (regular file, directory, device, etc.), the inode contents and length varying with the type.
+To maximise compression there are different ianaldes for each file type (regular file, directory, device, etc.), the ianalde contents and length varying with the type.

-To further maximise compression, two types of regular file inode and directory inode are defined: inodes optimised for frequently occurring regular files and directories, and extended types where extra information has to be stored.
+To further maximise compression, two types of regular file ianalde and directory ianalde are defined: ianaldes optimised for frequently occurring regular files and directories, and extended types where extra information has to be stored.

 3.3 Directories
 ---------------

-Like inodes, directories are packed into compressed metadata blocks, stored in a directory table.
+Like ianaldes, directories are packed into compressed metadata blocks, stored in a directory table.
 Directories are accessed using the start address of the metablock containing the directory and the offset into the decompressed block (<block, offset>).

-Directories are organised in a slightly complex way, and are not simply a list of file names.
-The organisation takes advantage of the fact that (in most cases) the inodes of the files will be in the same compressed metadata block, and therefore, can share the start block.
+Directories are organised in a slightly complex way, and are analt simply a list of file names.
+The organisation takes advantage of the fact that (in most cases) the ianaldes of the files will be in the same compressed metadata block, and therefore, can share the start block.
 Directories are therefore organised in a two level list, a directory header containing the shared start block value, and a sequence of directory entries, each of which share the shared start block.
-A new directory header is written once/if the inode start block changes.
+A new directory header is written once/if the ianalde start block changes.
 The directory header/directory entry list is repeated as many times as necessary.

 Directories are sorted, and can contain a directory index to speed up